-Any unit that has either one positive patient or two positive staff members (within the same week) is placed on full PPE protocol (materials are provided by the hospital) and the entire unit is quarantined for a minimum of 10 - 14 days from the rest of the hospital.
-However, all clinical services continue.
+Units- Any unit that has either one positive patient or three positive staff members (within the 10 days of each other) is placed on full PPE protocol (materials are provided by the hospital).
+Further, the entire unit is quarantined for a minimum of 10 days from the last positive Covid test on that unit.
+However, all clinical services are expected to continue on that unit.

-Note: Due to the continuing and changing status of the Covid-19 virus (i.e., new variants), restrictions and precautions may increase again as required by health and safety guidelines.
+Note: Due to the continuing and changing status of the Covid-19 virus (i.e., new variants, outbreaks), restrictions and precautions may increase again as set forth by the latest Guidelines for Healthcare System Facilities or Spring Grove Hospital Center.